teamclairvoyant/airflow-rest-api-plugin/README.md

 Query Arguments:

-* set (optional) - string - Set a variable.
-Expected input in the form: KEY VALUE.
+* set (optional) - string - Sets a variable.
+Used to pass the variable key.
+This requires passing an additional set_value parameter.
+Please see the example below.

+* set_value (optional) - string - Used to pass the value of the variable.
+Only required when using the set parameter.

 * get (optional) - string - Get value of a variable